multitudes/oldmultitudes.github.io/_posts/2019-01-19-How to Create and Use Bash Scripts copy.markdown

 </div>

 This is meant to be a short guide to getting started with making your first script, and learning some basic bash syntax.
 Bash is available by default on Linux and macOS operating systems.
+scroll to the bottom to see how to integrate a bash script with GitHub.

 This guide is for macOS.
 I’ll be using `/Users/laurenceb` for all examples, but it will be `/Users/your_username` for you.